The Bankrate promise

 The process for taking out a car loan isn’t that different between banks and credit unions.
 But if you have a lower credit score, you may still be able to qualify for an auto loan with a credit union versus a bank.

-“Credit unions are likely to have more flexibility in the underwriting process,” says Mike Schenk, deputy chief advocacy officer for policy analysis and chief economist at the Credit Union National Association (CUNA), a trade association.
+“Credit unions are likely to have more flexibility in the underwriting process,” says Mike Schenk, vice president of research and policy analysis at the Credit Union National Association (CUNA), a trade association.

 Credit unions are also more likely to work with you if you hit a rough patch and need more time to make a payment.